 Nvidia GeForce Now

-Unlike PlayStation Now, which offers a library of curated games to play, Nvidia’s game streaming service provides the capabilities to stream games that you already own across the likes of Steam, UPlay and other PC-based stores.
+Unlike PlayStation Now, which offers a library of curated games to play, Nvidia’s game streaming service lets you stream games that you already own across the likes of Steam, Epic Games, Uplay, and other PC-based stores.

-A library of just over 500 games comes pre-installed on Nvidia’s servers and are available for instant streaming, not only on PC but Mac, mobile and Nvidia’s Shield TV too.
-The games are rendered remotely using Nvidia’s own GeForce GPUs for the best possible quality and, for those with a fast-enough internet connection, there’s an Ultra Streaming Mode that increases framerate from 60 to 120fps.
+A library of over 650 games comes pre-installed on Nvidia’s servers and are available for instant streaming, not only on PC but Mac, mobile, Chromebook, and Nvidia’s own Shield TV.
+The games are rendered remotely using Nvidia’s own GeForce GPUs and for those with a fast-enough internet connection there’s an Ultra Streaming Mode that increases framerate from 60 to 120fps - though resolution is unfortunately capped at 1080p.

 For more information, take a look at our Nvidia GeForce Now explainer.